AudunWA/DayZHive/README.md

 DayZHive
 ========

-Small Node.js script for saving characters on a DayZ Standalone Hive
+Small Node.js script for saving DayZ Standalone data to a MySQL database.

 Dependencies: